Skip to main content

 Float Allocation Updates

-When the earliest allocation changes in Float, Karbon can optionally be updated to:
+When the earliest confirmed allocation changes in Float, Karbon can optionally be updated to:

-• Switch the start date to the date of the earliest allocation
+• Switch the start date to the date of the earliest confirmed allocation (unless there is a completed allocation that is earlier)

-When the latest allocation changes in Float, Karbon can optionally be updated to:
+When the latest confirmed allocation changes in Float, Karbon can optionally be updated to:

 • Switch the due date to the date of the latest allocation